JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/samples/phantomMarginShift/phantomMarginShiftLogLinear.html" rel="phantomMarginShiftLog">![phantomMarginShiftLog](docs/plots/samples/phantomMarginShift/phantomMarginShiftLogLinear.png)</a>

-* Generally, in further simulations we will ignore the effect of phantoms for simplicity, with the rule of thumb that their effect is approximately as if the margins are reduced by phantomPct across the board.
+* A rule of thumb is that the effect of phantoms is approximately as if the margins are reduced by phantomPct across the board.
+  TODO: investigate a more precise characterizarion of their effect.

 # Estimating Sample Batch sizes